 • USACE Vicksburg District announces Youth Waterfowl Hunt at Sardis Lake

-• USACE Vicksburg District’s Arkabutla Lake accepting applications for Youth Squirrel Hunt
+• Arkabutla Lake Accepting Applications for Youth Squirrel Hunt

-VICKSBURG, Miss. – The U.S. Army Corps of Engineers (USACE) at Arkabutla Lake will hold a youth squirrel hunt on January 11-12, 2025, and January 18-19, 2025, in the management area near Arkabutla Lake Dam.
+VICKSBURG, Miss. – The US Army Corps of Engineers (USACE) at Arkabutla Lake will hold a youth squirrel hunt on January 17-18 and January 24-25, 2026, in the management area near Arkabutla Lake Dam.
 The youth squirrel hunt will provide an opportunity for experienced small game hunters to educate younger generations of hunters on proper techniques and ethics of the sport.